ErbB3 Human, sf9

 ErbB-2 Human Recombinant

-ErbB-2 Human Recombinant is a 43.4 kDa protein containing 397 amino acid residues of the human Herstatin, and an extra Methionine at N-Terminal (underlined), produced in E.coli.
+Recombinant Human ErbB-2 is a 43.4 kDa protein comprising 397 amino acid residues of human Herstatin, with an additional Methionine residue at the N-terminus (indicated by underlining).
+It is produced in E. coli.

 Shipped with Ice Packs